F. Gokben Hizli and Nevzat Tarhan

 characterized by abrupt awakenings with apparent confusion, diminished vigilance,

-disorientation and occasional violent or inappropriate behaviour (Farid et al, 2004).
+disorientation and occasional violent or inappropriate behavior (Farid et al, 2004).

 Confusional arousal typically appears in young children up to the age of five years.

 Polysomnographic recordings of affected individual show clear association of confusional